 - Free and open-source analytical tools can be leveraged to enhance the company’s business at no extra cost.

-Which tools to use?
+Which Data Management Tools to use?

 By using data analytics tools, you get to utilize a lot of built-in functions rather than having to design the same from scratch.
-They not only accelerate the value you derive from Big Data analytics, but you also get better quality insights in a quick time.
+It not only accelerate the value you derive from Big Data analytics, but you also get better quality insights in a quick time.

 Below are some of the widely used data analysis tools.
-We have tried to arrange these tools at each stage of the Big Data analytics process – this consists of ETL (data preparation), data analysis (actual number crunching), and data visualization (transforming numbers to actionable insights for business management).
+We have tried to arrange these tools at each stage of the Big Data analytics process–this consists of ETL (data preparation), data analysis (actual number crunching), and data visualization (transforming numbers to actionable insights for business management).
 These tools can help your brand grow sharply at minimal or no expense:

-In Data analytics, ETL is a process in which Data is collated from the source system and transferred to a Data warehouse.
+In Data Analytics, ETL is a process in which Data is collated from the source system and transferred to a Data warehouse.
 It is the primary step in the Data analytics chain.
 The various tools available for ETL are:

 It is a Data integration platform that consists of a family of products related to Data analytics.
 It has massive parallel processing (MPP) capabilities which can deliver a hugely scalable and flexible platform to process multiple varieties of Data volumes.
 Not only it helps to collect the data but it also has the ability to check the quality of the data.
 The tool has been widely used by businesses from the time it was introduced.
 A recent survey conducted by Gartner gave it 4.2 stars out of 5.